desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/sky-CAMERA-EXPID.rst

 HDU2_  MASK       IMAGE sky mask (0 = good)
 HDU3_  WAVELENGTH IMAGE wavelength in Angstrom
-HDU4_  STATIVAR   IMAGE statistical-only inverse variance of sky model
+HDU4_  STATIVAR   IMAGE statistical-only inverse variance of sky model HDU5_  THRPUTCORR IMAGE achromatic throughput correction per fiber
 ====== ========== ===== ===================

+The SKY HDU is the sky model per-fiber accounting for different fiber resolutions, but it does *not* include the empirical per-fiber throughput correction in the THRPUTCORR HDU.
+The final sky model per fiber is ``SKY * THRPUTCORR``.

 FITS Header Units
 =================